 -I spend a lot of time getting every little finger and toe positioned perfectly when photographing your little bundle.
 First and foremost, it is important to me for your baby to look comfortable and peaceful in the photographs and for each image to be a piece of art.
 I have a lot of experience and patience with newborns.
 I have children of my own and have photographed over 300 newborns.
 My motto is safety first.
 I will never put your newborn in an unsafe pose/prop.

 -Be prepared to spend between 2 and 3 hours at my studio.
 I am a perfectionist and I want to capture your baby in every way that I can even down to their little lips and eyelashes – it’s not unusual to spend up to 20 minutes working to perfect one pose.

--Just to warn you: When being photographed with your baby, you may get peed or pooped on!
-This happens daily in my studio (usually on me), but some parents are surprised by and unprepared for it.
+-Just to warn you: When being photographed with your baby, you may get peed or pooped on if baby is naked for any of the parent shots.

 -My studio is in my home, in my fully finished basement.
 I like to let clients know that there are stairs to get there.

 -I supply all of the backdrops, furniture, hats, headbands and wraps for the session, and my style tends to lean more toward simple photos that focus on baby.
 I am always open to new ideas but be aware that I will practice safety first.
 If you see something you like in any of my galleries, be sure to mention it before your session.
 I am open to suggestions on poses that you may have seen from Pinterest but please understand that every pose I do depends on how well baby cooperates and how safe the pose is for your little one.
 I cannot guarantee any pose for this reason.